Warren Court: First Amendment

 The Warren Court also sought to expand the scope of application of the First Amendment.
 The Court's decision outlawing mandatory school prayer in Engel v.
 Vitale (1962) brought vehement complaints by conservatives that echoed into the 21st century.

 Other Issues

 Warren worked to nationalize the Bill of Rights by applying it to the states.
 Moreover, in one of the landmark cases decided by the Court, Griswold v.
 Connecticut (1965), the Warren Court affirmed a constitutionally protected right of privacy, emanating from the Due Process Clause of the Fourteenth Amendment, also known as substantive due process.

-This decision was fundamental, after Warren's retirement, for the outcome of Roe v.
-Wade and consequent legalization of abortion.
+This ruling was critical even after Warren's retirement (and Fortas' untimely departure as well) for the outcome of the Roe v.
+Wade case, which recognized the constitutional right to abortion.

 With the exception of the desegregation decisions, few decisions were unanimous.
 The eminent scholar Justice John Marshall Harlan II took Frankfurter's place as the Court's self-constraint spokesman, often joined by Potter Stewart and Byron R. White.
 But with the appointment of Thurgood Marshall, the first black justice (as well as the first non-white justice), and Abe Fortas (replacing Goldberg), Warren could count on six votes in most cases.